EyasuTeshome/shifttracker/soft-skills/morning-session-practice-giving-and-receiving-feedback-part-1.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

-**Group Discussion**

-Copy the [Giving Feedback Exercise](https://docs.google.com/document/d/1JQLkidCPhXiY-Hf4nhIIntudxUPdB9HWDcOS_UuWXJI/edit?usp=sharing) template and follow the instructions with your group to complete the exercise.
+1. Copy the exercise template
+2. Follow the instructions with your group to complete the exercise

+*Exercise template to copy:* [Giving Feedback Exercise](https://docs.google.com/document/d/1JQLkidCPhXiY-Hf4nhIIntudxUPdB9HWDcOS_UuWXJI/edit?usp=sharing)

 ### Submit Your Exercise